What is lactation?

 Fighting the pain of lactation

-To combat the pain of lactation, for example, you can take a hot shower while gently massaging your breasts.
+To combat the pain of lactation, you can, for example, take a hot shower while gently massaging your breasts.
 This will allow the excess milk to flow out and relieve some of the pain.

-For postpartum, we recommend our menstrual panties!
+For post-partum, we recommend our menstrual panties!